ArchiDAO/ArchiDAONFT/README.md

 # Security Features
 **FULL**
-- Burn2 - How do we burn NFTs from hacked accounts?
+- Burn - How do we burn NFTs from hacked accounts- needs control structure implemented in the contract.
-- Mirror NFTs from Hacked Accounts then burn the originator. under certain conditions
+- Mirror NFTs from Hacked Accounts then burn the originator-  under certain conditions